Updated: Jun 5

 ProBump Pregnancy Belly Support Band

-Bao Bei Maternity also makes the ProBump Belly Band, which is similar to the SpeedBump but designed for more day-to-day wear.
+Bao Bei Maternity also makes the ProBump Belly Band, which is designed for all 3 trimesters of pregnancy.
 It's made of Nylon and Lycra (vs Spandex).
-I'm not sure how it compares to the SpeedBump in terms of compression, but I'm guessing it is a little less.
-However, I haven't tried this one but wanted to include it as a similar option since the SpeedBump has been sold out for a while.
-The website boasts using it for exercise, so I think it could be a great alternative option for running!
+I haven't tried this one but wanted to include it as an option since the the website boasts "like a sports bra for your belly," so I think it could be a great alternative option for running!

-This belt can be really helpful if you want more support through your pelvis.
+The Serola belt can be really helpful if you want more support through your SI joint.
 It doesn't directly support your belly, but it provides compression to your actual pelvis which helps you stabilize your baby bump.
-This is a good option if you get back or hip pain, pubic symphasis pain, or any sort of pelvic girdle dysfunction.
+This is a good option if you get back or hip pain, pubic symphysis pain, or any sort of pelvic girdle dysfunction.
 Issues with all of these certainly come and go throughout pregnancy, and this band is great because it's adjustable and can be used when needed.

 Belly bands and support belts are a great way to make pregnancy more comfortable, and may even help prolong your running days until the little one arrives!
-As always, talk to your obgyn about your exercise routine for pregnancy, and most importantly - listen to your body!
+As always, talk to your OB provider about your exercise routine for pregnancy, and most importantly - listen to your body!